 If you are unable to attend lectures or tutorials for any reason, you should, when possible, notify the School Office or the tutor in advance.
 This can be done by telephone or email and/or, if you’re too ill, by someone on your behalf.
 It is essential that you read the University’s Study Regulations in conjunction with the below guidance.
 In the event of any confusion, the University will rely on the regulations in order to reach a decision.

-If you have been absent from an examination or class test or been unable to hand in coursework by a set deadline, you should follow the Exceptional Circumstances procedure.
+If you are unable to attend any teaching or instruction provided by the university you are encouraged to let your School know in advance or as soon as possible afterwards.
+If you have been absent from an examination or class test, or have been unable to hand in coursework by a set deadline, you should follow the Exceptional Circumstances procedure.

 If you have a short-term medical condition or impairment e.g. broken limbs, please consult the guidance available on the Student Wellbeing website.